 African hedgehogs are nocturnal with poorly developed eyesight.
 Both mealtime and play time should be restricted to early or late evening.
 Creating a ‘play area’ outside the cage allows the hedgehog to move about and 'forage' for food - mimicking its natural behaviour and increasing exercise during its waking hours.
 Choose an escape proof dedicated space, warm and dimly lit.
 Build an obstacle course, complete with tunnels, ramps, brown paper bags and boxes and include an exercise wheel to allow for the pet’s natural need to keep moving.
 Hiding food and insects in various spots (placed fresh nightly) encourages the hedgehog to forage and try new foods.
 Provide toys to push, chew and roll as hedgehogs are naturally interactive with their environment.
-A cinder block to run across can help wear down the hedgehog’s toenails.
+A slate tile to run across can help wear down the hedgehog’s toenails.
 Play areas should be cleaned every day.

 The exact dietary requirements of the African Hedgehog are not well known, but the hedgehog is considered to be an opportunistic insectivore, eating a wide variety of invertebrates, plant material, and occasional vertebrate in the wild.
 Cat food alone is inadequate and will lead to disease.
 Several diets have been used in captivity and the most successful include feeding a high protein, low fat diet of commercial hedgehog food with small amounts of high protein, low fat cat food, small amounts of diced fruits and vegetables (apple, dark leafy greens, banana, berries, carrot, grapes), crickets, earthworms, mealworms, and waxworms, cooked egg and cooked meats, low fat cottage cheese, and a fiber source, such as dried shrimp.
 Typically, 1 – 2 tablespoons of the main diet, with 1 – 2 teaspoons of moist food items, half a teaspoon of fruit or vegetable and insects as ‘forage’ or ‘treat’ food daily is adequate.
 Pregnant, lactating, or growing hedgehogs have a higher nutritional requirement and should be fed accordingly.
 Start young hedgehogs on a variety of food items early in their life to encourage them to eat different food items.
 Water should be available at all times from either a dish or a bottle.